J-HernandezInzunza/my-retro/frontend/src/slices/user-onboarding/README.md

 ### Getters

-- `isIdentified` - Check if user has provided display name
 - `hasTeam` - Check if user has joined a team
 - `isOnboarded` - Check if user completed full onboarding
 - `displayName` - Get current display name